Engee documentation

 Description

-The Multiport Switch block determines which of several inputs to the block goes to the output, depending on the value of the signal on the first input.
-The first input is called the control input and the others are called data inputs.
+Block Multiport Switch determines which of the several inputs to the block passes to the output, depending on the value of the signal at the first input.
+The first input is called the control input, and the rest are data inputs.
 The value of the control input determines which input data is passed to the output.

-The table below shows how the block interprets the control signal and determines which input signal will be passed to the output.
+The table below shows how the unit interprets the control signal and determines which input signal will be transmitted to the output.

 Control input